Last updated: 6/13/22

 - Polish social service agencies provide assistance in obtaining food and medicine to those who are under home quarantine due to COVID-19.
 These services are available to both Polish citizens and foreigners.
 In Krakow, call +48 887 202 946 or +48 887 202 947 from 7:00 a.m. to 8:00 p.m. or email email@example.com after hours.
 In Warsaw, call +48 22 487 1300.

 - For U.S. citizens who wish to return to the United States: Regular, commercial international flights from Poland are available.
 Travelers may book directly with airlines and address questions about travel options to transportation companies.
 The Embassy is not able to assist with making travel arrangements.
 Travelers are encouraged to explore the commercial options that are now available.
 Travelers returning to the United States are urged to stay at home for seven days, and some cities and states may have stricter quarantine regulations.
 Please review information on returning to the United States from the Centers for Disease Control and the Health Department of the state to which you plan to travel.

-- For U.S. citizens who qualify for an exemption to enter Poland: Regular, commercial flights to Poland are available.
+- For U.S. citizens who are traveling to Poland on an international flight: Regular, commercial flights to Poland are available.
 Travelers may book directly with airlines and address questions about travel options to transportation companies.

 - Is public transportation operating?
 Yes

 Fines for Non-Compliance:

 - You may be fined up to 30,000 PLN for violating any health or movement restrictions.

 - Appointments for passport applications, and notarial services can be scheduled at the appointments page on our website.
 To schedule an appointment for a Consular Report of Birth Abroad please email firstname.lastname@example.org or email@example.com.